-With a reported 3.8 billion users, your ideal client is not only online, but actively seeking social media platforms as part of their decision-making process.
-The average American used to spend over 2 hours a day browsing social media platforms such as Facebook, Twitter, LinkedIn, and Instagram.
+With a reported 3.8 billion users, your ideal client is not only online but actively seeking social media platforms as part of their decision-making process.
+The average American spent over 2 hours a day browsing social media platforms such as Facebook, Twitter, LinkedIn, and Instagram.
 Now, as a great majority of the world settles into home quarantine - social stats have skyrocketed.
-People are seeking out entertainment, escape, information, and at the root of it all: human connection.
-With the rise of social distancing, your customers are seeking out new ways to connect - are you prepared?
+People seek out entertainment, escape, information, and at the root of it all: human connection.
+With the rise of social distancing, your customers seek new ways to connect - are you prepared?
 Let’s take a look.

 The 3 C’s: Content, Conversation, Consistency